Action to be undertaken:

 Schools are no longer required to notify parents of daily COVID case numbers in the school.
 However, we continue to monitor the number of COVID cases to appropriately track and determine any outbreaks within classes or year level cohorts.

-- If the school identifies that the initial PCR tests resulted in at least a further five cases or greater, the school may consider a circuit breaker where the class/room is closed for three school days.
+- If the school identifies that at least a further five cases or greater, the school may consider a circuit breaker where the class/room is closed for three school days.
 The aim of this action is to reduce transmission by stopping students interacting in the classroom.

 Parents will be kept informed about an outbreak within their child’s class or year level cohort.

 Indoor Assemblies and Chapel Services have now resumed in a COVID safe manner.
-For HILLS this will mean that parents will be permitted to attend but will be required to wear masks, and to not attend if they are unwell or they have been identified as a close contact.
+For HILLS this will mean that parents will be permitted to attend and will only be required to wear a mask if they are a close contact and not attend if they are unwell.

 Camps – overnight, intrastate camps with shared indoor spaces (i.e. dormitory accommodation) have now resumed.
 As per the testing, isolation and quarantine requirements for school settings, students and staff who are a close contact cannot attend an overnight camp during the 7-day period following exposure.